Genetic Liver-Targeted Diseases

 The primary hyperoxalurias are characterized by significant unmet medical need, as there are no approved treatment options for patients living with any of these devastating diseases.
-Currently there are no FDA-approved treatments for the disease in the US.
 Patients with PH often undergo both liver and kidney transplants, which are major surgical procedures, and subsequently must take immunosuppressant drugs for the rest of their lives.
 Dicerna’s new preclinical data suggests the potential utility of DCR-PHXC, a GalXC-based investigational therapy, for treating all forms of PH.

 In a series of presentations at the 12th International Workshop on Primary Hyperoxaluria for Professionals, Patients and Families in Tenerife, Spain from July 14-16, 2017, Dicerna scientists presented research from animal models demonstrating how DCR-PHXC inhibits the lactate dehydrogenase A (LDHA) gene, which Dicerna has identified as potentially being an optimal therapeutic target in patients with PH.